Sayantani0503/Walmart-weekly-sales-forecasting/README.md

 ## 📌 Acknowledgements
-This project was completed in collaboration with my friend, Suneha Sen. Special thanks to Prof M.R.Srinivasan for their guidance and feedback.
+This project was completed in collaboration with my friend, Suneha Sen. Special thanks to Prof M.R.Srinivasan for his guidance and feedback.